 The 5400 rpm performance is not the best for reading and writing files (234,6 MB/s, 221.9 MB/s), but what this also means is that the drive utilizes less power and produces less heat.
 Most importantly, it does not produce lots of noise.

-- Available in large capacities with support for 1-24 Bays
+- Available in large capacities with support for 1 to 24 Bays

 This BarraCuda Pro combines two magical and yet super important components: fast speed and quiet, thanks to the 7200 rpm speeds technology.